- Item 1: Introduction

 During our data gathering process, we uncover the client’s individual objectives, time horizons, risk tolerance, tax considerations, and liquidity needs.
 The client is expected to provide necessary documents and data for the areas listed.
 We may also review and discuss a client’s prior investment history, as well as family composition and background.
 We use this information to guide account supervision.

-The following services are provided with no additional fee:
+The following services are included with no additional fee:

 The client and advisor will work together to select the specific areas to cover.
 Fees pertaining to this service are outlined in Item 5 of this brochure.